ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - ack-commit-final-msg: Receiver gateway acknowledges receiving the signed commit-final-msg and has performed the asset creation and assignment in the destination network.

 - commit-transfer-complete-msg: Sender gateway indicates closure of the current transfer session.

+- error-msg: This message is used to indicate that an error has occured at the SATP layer.
+It can be transmitted by either gateways.

 ### Digital Asset Identifier